-How can CRM match with the needs of the Insurance Industry?
+How can CRM match the needs of the Insurance Industry?

-Insurance is a highly competitive domain as your prospects are being pursued by competition brands as well.
+Insurance is a highly competitive domain as your prospects are also being pursued by competition brands.
 A slight delay in approaching or communicating anything can cause the lead to be lost to competition.
 As mentioned earlier, the insurance industries CRM handles the burden of collecting data in one place and presenting it in an easy-to-understand format.
-Moreover, using the automation feature, certain repetitive tasks such as sending reminders and helpful tips are managed by the best CRM software while keeping you free to focus on acquiring new prospects.
+Moreover, using the automation feature, certain repetitive tasks, such as sending reminders and helpful tips, are managed by the best CRM software while keeping you free to focus on acquiring new prospects.
 Some of the other aspects where CRM helps in daily operations in an insurance company are:

 An insurance agent receives various documents from different clients and needs to process them at the end of the day.
 Collecting complete prospects data such as existing policies, the number of dependents, may not be possible for every prospect.
 Such fragmented data will lead to you providing generic services instead of a personalized experience (explained later).
 Thankfully, a CRM can build a customer profile based on every interaction that may or may not include you or your insurance agents such as:

 - Them filling out a lead generation form